site24x7/ansible-site24x7/README.md

 Params
 ============

-api_key: SITE24X7APIKEY
+device_key: SITE24X7DEVICEKEY

-Your API Key is available under the Site24x7 "Add Server Monitor" page.
+Your device Key is available under the Site24x7 "Add Server Monitor" page.
 Log In and navigate to Home > Monitors > Click on the (+) icon > Linux Server Monitoing.

-Site24x7 API key is unique for your account.
-Alternate API Key can also be generated from your Site24x7 account under Admin > Developer > Device Key.
+Site24x7 device key is unique for your account.
+Alternate device Key can also be generated from your Site24x7 account under Admin > Developer > Device Key.

 proxy: NONE